Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis in the 1l channel

 The \ttbar contribution rate is estimated using two CRs: the ``ggF/VBF Top CR'' for the ggF and VBF categories collectively, and the ``\VH Top CR'' specific to the \VH category.
-These two CRs select distinct regions of phase space to account for potential mismodeling of the $P(\PV)$ selection efficiency, applied only in the \VH category, allowing an independent normalization in the fit.
+These two CRs select distinct regions of phase space to account for possible mismodeling of the selection efficiency $P(\PV)$, which is applied only in the \VH category, allowing independent normalization in the fit.
 The ggF/VBF Top CR requires $P(\PH_{1\Pell})>0.90$ and at least one \PQb-tagged jet at the tight WP.
 The \VH Top CR requires $P(\PH_{1\Pell})>0.75$, at least one \PQb-tagged jet at the medium WP, and a \PV-tagged AK8 jet.
-In the combined fit of all channels, the \ttbar normalization scale factors are $0.97^{+0.17}_{-0.14}$ for the ggF and VBF categories, and $2.01^{+0.38}_{-0.31}$ for the VH category.
-To account for potential differences between the ggF/VBF Top CR and the VBF SR, which additionally requires two forward AK4 jets, an extra 20\% uncertainty is assigned to the \ttbar background normalization based on a sideband study.
+In the combined fit of all channels, the \ttbar normalization scale factors are $0.97^{+0.17}_{-0.14}$ for the ggF and VBF categories, and $2.01^{+0.38}_{-0.31}$ for the \VH category.
+It has been verified that the larger SF arises from mismodeled selection efficiency specific to the requirement of two jets tagged for a signature that includes a hadronic \PV boson decay, which is common to the \PNet and \ParT tagging requirements.
+In the \ttbar events passing the $1\Pell$ selection, there is only one hadronic \PW boson decay.
+Therefore, passing all tagging requirements relies on another jet in the event, with extra radiation mimicking a two-prong structure; a topology not captured by the tagging efficiency scale factors.
+This situation is common to \VH top CR and SR for \ttbar events, but does not affect the signal, which has two genuine hadronic \PV boson decays.

+We studied the potential mismodeling of the \ttbar acceptance between the inclusive ggF/VBF Top CR and the VBF SR, where the latter probes a different kinematic phase space requiring two forward AK4 jets.
+Comparing the data-to-simulation agreement in the Top CR under its nominal selection and with additional VBF-like forward-jet requirements, accounting for the statistical limitations of the VBF category, yields a rate difference of $20\%$.
+Assigning this as an additional rate uncertainty exclusively to the \ttbar normalization in the VBF SR was found to have a negligible impact on the result.